-The USB C Port is a high-speed, Compact, bidirectional, reversible, versatile connector which can act as multiple port types.
+The USB C Port is a high-speed, Compact, bidirectional, reversible, versatile connector that can act as multiple port types.
 Therefore, the user mainly depends on a universal port for video, audio, or data transmission and for charging devices.

 Thus, if your USB C port isn’t working on MacBook Pro, it will halt your work mid-way.
-Ultimately it will affect your work and efficiency; hence it became a head-scratcher for you to fix.
+Ultimately it will affect your work and efficiency; hence, it became a head-scratcher for you to fix.
 But don’t worry; we will guide you with a quick and simple solution to fix USB C not working on MacBook Pro.
 Read along to learn the detailed step-by-step solution.

 Identify & fix your Mac USB-C Problems: Here are 10 fixes

 Often, the issue is not significant, so; Simple, straightforward Reboot can also resolve it.
 Hence, restarting your system as the primary solution for USB C is not working on your MacBook Pro.
 Therefore, to Restart your MacBook pro go to Apple Logo, then select the Restart Option.

 Sometimes USB C not working on MacBook Pro may arise due to outdated system software.
 Hence, you should check for a system update.
 Suppose an Update is available, then update the system Software.